Life insurance for children pays out if your child dies or is diagnosed with a serious illness or condition during the policy’s term.

 There are a few questions that you’ll need to ask yourself before you buy life insurance for kids.
 Knowing the answers to these questions will help you when it comes to getting a child plan.

 Who do you want to cover?
 You can either get cover for yourself, or for you and your partner together.
-You can then add child insurance to your policy.
+You can then add child life insurance to your policy.

 How much of a payout do you want?
-You get two payouts with a child insurance policy.
+You get two payouts with a child life insurance policy.
 The first is a payout for you, or for you and your partner.
 The second is a payout for each child.

 Here’s how life insurance works.